 Eating a meal and having a protein shake immediately after your workout also allows rapid absorption of nutrients.
 Also, this is important as you need to feed the muscles now that you have damaged them.

-You should also have six small meals daily so your muscles are constantly fed throughout the day.
+You should also have six small meals daily, so your muscles are constantly fed throughout the day.
 Thus, this will help rev up your metabolism to burn fat too.
-Finally, this will tremendously help you build muscle lose weight program.
+Finally, this will tremendously help you build muscle and lose weight program.
 Remember to take your protein shake half an hour before you workout too.